 - Follow Hadrian’s Wall across Britain.

 - Tackle the Alta Via 1 in the Italian Dolomites.

 - Eat at a Michelin 3-star restaurant.
 Eleven Madison Park in NYC, check!
 Add more recently, Sketch London.

-- Partake in afternoon tea at historic hotels across the world including Belvoir Castle, where the ritual was said to have been initiated by the Duchess of Bedford.
+- Partake in afternoon tea at historic hotels and venues across the world including Belvoir Castle, where the ritual was said to have been initiated by the Duchess of Bedford.
 Another forever work in progress… So far I’ve had afternoon tea at The Raffles, Singapore; The Ritz, London; and The Plaza Hotel, NYC are complete.

 - Greek food IN Greece.

 - Drink coffee before it leaves the plantation.
 I’ve done this twice now in Jamaica and Colombia, and I’d still go back for more.

 - Coffee and cake my way through Vienna.

 - Tapas with a side of people-watching on a sunny terrace in Spain.